FreakC-Foundation/FreakC/TUTORIAL.md

 # Variables and data types

 ## Variables
-To declare a variable, you use:
+To declare a variable, you can use:

 	PoopString[fnc] variable_name=string_value